-A mortgage insurance eliminates a huge financial risk because it can pay out a lump sum if undesirable events happen.
+A mortgage insurance is a policy that pays out a lump sum if undesirable events happen.

 What does it cover, you ask?

-Typically, it covers death, and total and permanent disability.
-You also have the option to include coverage for critical illnesses.
+Typically, it covers death and total and permanent disability (TPD).
+You could also include coverage for critical illnesses.

-The lump sum payout can then be used to pay off the outstanding loan amount and your family will continue to have a roof over their heads.
+That lump sum payout can then be used to pay off the outstanding loan and your family can continue to have a roof over their heads.

-One thing to note is that there’s no cash value in a typical mortgage insurance.
-But in return, you’re compensated with a higher coverage amount at a lower premium.
+One thing to note is that there’s no cash value in such plans.
+In return, you’re compensated with higher coverage at lower premiums.

-Is Mortgage Insurance the Same With Home Insurance?
+Is Mortgage Insurance the Same With Home Insurance or Fire Insurance?

 While both mortgage insurance and home insurance may mean the same to you, they do have clear distinctions in the insurance world.

 As long as you have an outstanding HDB loan, you’re required to purchase the HDB fire insurance.
-The premiums are very affordable and it pay outs a sum of money if the internal building structure is damaged because of a fire.
+The premiums are very affordable and the policy pays out upon an insured event, such as if the internal building structure is damaged because of fire.

-If you’re staying in a condo, the fire insurance may have already been purchased by the management.
+If you’re staying in a private condominium, a fire insurance might have already been purchased by the management.

-Because fire insurance protects just the basic structures, it does not cover everything else, including your personal belongings, furnitures, etc.
+Because fire insurance protects only the basic structures, it does not cover everything else, including your personal belongings, furnitures, etc.

 And that’s when home insurance comes in.

-A home insurance or “home contents insurance” will be useful when something happens to your property (and its contents).
-It also provides payouts when other unfortunate events like earthquakes and floods, etc, happen.
+A home insurance or “home contents insurance” will be useful if damages were done to your property (and its contents).
+It also provides payouts if other unfortunate events, such as earthquakes and floods, happen.

-On the other hand, a mortgage loan insurance is beneficial if something happens to you, instead.
+On the other hand, a mortgage loan insurance is beneficial if something happens to you.
 It provides a lump sum to offset your loan if you’re taken out of the picture.

-There are 2 main providers in Singapore: Home Protection Scheme (HPS) by CPF and the Private Insurance Companies.
+There are two main providers of mortgage insurance in Singapore: Home Protection Scheme (HPS) by CPF and policies from insurance companies.